databricks/terraform-databricks-sra/aws-gov/README.md

 - **Implement Single Sign-On, Multi-factor Authentication, SCIM Provisioning**: Most enterprise deployments enable [Single Sign-On (SSO)](https://docs.databricks.com/administration-guide/users-groups/single-sign-on/index.html) and multi-factor authentication (MFA).
 For user management, we recommend integrating [SCIM (System for Cross-domain Identity Management)](https://docs.databricks.com/dev-tools/api/latest/scim/index.html) with your account console.

 - **Implement Restrictive Serverless Network Policy (COMING SOON TO AWS-GOV)**: Serverless network policies can be found under Cloud resources, Network, in the account console.
 A network policy implements an egress firewall for your serverless compute.
-If you're using the Security Analysis Tool, be sure to allow list the Databricks account console and relevant Databricks workspace endpoints.
+If you're using the Security Analysis Tool, be sure to allowlist the Databricks account console and relevant Databricks workspace endpoints.

 ---